-- (i) Council consider and note the report on the preliminary statement of financial performance and the implementation of the 2016/17 budget for the period ended 30 June 2017 including supporting documentation attached as Annexure A to G for all year end financial transactions recorded up to close of business on 07 July 2017. - (ii) Council note the spending trend on capital and operating projects as well as the reasons for such an expenditure as indicated in section 14 and 15 respectively of this report for all year end financial transactions recorded up to close of business on 07 July 2017. - (iii) Council note the year to date collection rate for the period ended 30 June 2017 of 88.60%. - (iv) Council note the implemented and approved virement requests from the Directorate of Human Settlements, Infrastructure Services and Health, Public Safety & Emergency Services during the 2016/2017 financial year.
+- (i) The Executive Mayor considers and notes the report on the preliminary statement of financial performance and the implementation of the 2016/17 budget for the period ended 30 June 2017 including supporting documentation attached as Annexure A to F for all year end financial transactions recorded up to close of business on 07 July 2017. - (ii) The Executive Mayor notes the spending trend on capital and operating projects as well as the reasons for such an expenditure as indicated in section 14 and 15 respectively of this report for all year end financial transactions recorded up to close of business on 07 July 2017. - (iii) The Executive Mayor notes the year to date collection rate for the period ended 30 June 2017 of 88.60%.